Software License Agreement (SLA) Template

 A software license agreement is a contract between the software developer or vendor and the user, outlining the terms and conditions for using the software.

 A disclaimer clause is a legal statement included in contracts to limit or waive liability for certain actions or outcomes, protecting the party issuing it from potential claims or losses.
-It typically clarifies that no guarantees or warranties are made regarding the performance, accuracy, or reliability of the product or service offered.
+Learn what a disclaimer clause is, how it limits liability, and explore practical disclaimer examples used in contracts and services.

 Disclaimer: This material contains calculations that may not produce an accurate sum or result due to rounding performed.